Russia and Belarus launch military exercise that fueled Western concerns

 Belarus’ President Alexander Lukashenko has allowed Russia to deploy some of its tactical nuclear weapons to his country.
 Lukashenko also has proposed to host Russia's latest Oreshnik intermediate-range ballistic missile that Moscow used for the first time in November against Ukraine.

-Putin has said that Oreshnik missiles could be deployed to Belarus in the second half of 2025, adding they will remain under Russian control but Moscow will allow Minsk to select targets.
+Putin has said that Oreshnik missiles could be deployed to Belarus in the second half of 2025.
+He said they will remain under Russian control but that Moscow will allow Minsk to select targets.

 Lukashenko, who has ruled Belarus with an iron hand for over 30 years, recently signaled willingness to mend his relationship with the West, which has been severely strained for years over his brutal crackdown on dissent and his support for Russia’s war in Ukraine.